 In The Just #1, the older heroes of Earth-16 have no issue with re-enacting major battles for fun, regardless that some of their closest friends and allies actually died in those battles.
 For example, they have Red Amazo (the combination of Red Tornado and Amazo) participate in the recreation of the event that actually created him, but pretty much killed the Red Tornado in the process.

 Due to her Trauma Conga Line, Teen Jean Grey brainwashes Warren into submission twice!
-And now in Battle of the Atom she manipulates Teen Scott by flattering him (after kissing Hank) to help her stay in the present, which will cause an Apocalyptic Future.
+And in Battle of the Atom she manipulates Teen Scott by flattering him (after kissing Hank) to help her stay in the present, which she knows will cause an Apocalyptic Future.

 After Teen Scott leaves, Kitty Pryde acts like a jerk to Modern Scott and says she doesn't want Scott and Teen Jean alone, since Teen Jean showed some attraction to Scott... even though she admits that Scott handled the situation well.
 Then, she berates Teen Angel for letting X-23 leave, even though there's nothing he could've done outside knocking her out, which he probably couldn't even have done.